jawordpressorg/core-handbook/core/contribute/svn.md

 # The Code Repository (SVN)

-Alert: WordPress supports patches being created from both [GIT](https://make.wordpress.org/core/handbook/contribute/git/) and SVN.
+WordPress supports patches being created from both [GIT](https://make.wordpress.org/core/handbook/contribute/git/) and SVN.
 This documentation focuses on the SVN option.

 ## What is SVN?